falon/falon-common/README.md

  A set of shared object used in many my projects.

 Usually these are only simple files used in html pages for styling, or some js.
-All files are stored in the /include Document Root.
+All files are stored in the `/falon-common` Document Root and aliased as `/include`.